 What if my patient is requesting to be seen in my clinic for respiratory symptoms?

 As standard practice, sick patients should be isolated from others and roomed as quickly as possible.
 Healthcare personnel should also utilize appropriate personal protective equipment (PPE).
 Patients should preferably be placed in a negative pressure room, but a standard room where they will be isolated from other patients can be used.
-If a standard room is used, the room should be thoroughly cleaned before reuse.
-It is preferable to leave the room unused for two (2) hours after the patient with the respiratory complaint was present or to schedule these patients at the end of the day when feasible.
-The CDC also has information about Infection Prevention when seeing patients with suspected COVID-19.
+Please consult the CDC's information about Infection Control when seeing patients with suspected COVID-19.

 If you do not have appropriate equipment to keep you and your staff safe, consider referral to a local telehealth virtual care if available.
 It is not necessary to refer patients to emergency departments or urgent cares simply to get tested.
 They should only be referred if you believe they require an urgent medical evaluation.
 Advise patients to isolate while they are symptomatic.